operator-framework/operator-sdk/doc/ansible/user-guide.md

   role/playbook is run, for a given CR.
 * **manageStatus** (optional): When true (default), the operator will manage the status of the CR generically.
-Set to false, the status of the CR is managed elsewhere, the specified role/playbook or in a separate controller.
+Set to false, the status of the CR is managed elsewhere, by the specified role/playbook or in a separate controller.

 An example Watches file: